Decision making and processing

 environment, equality and equal treatment, health and safety, and

 sustainability at UID.
-Led by Vice Rector, EHS includes staff and
+Led by Head of department, EHS includes

-student representatives for work environment and equal access, fire
+staff and student representatives for work environment and equal

-safety officer, keeper of flammable goods and 4D lab responsible.
+access, fire safety officer, keeper of flammable goods and 4D lab

 operational body for issues concerning physical and psycho-social